 “Hello World” and have either started a personal project, or followed enough tutorials to be able to turn an idea into code.

 However, what happens when your code fails to compile?
 Beginners to programming usually search online to see if others have encountered similar problems.
 This is a bit tedious, as you’d need to turn to the internet every single time you run into an error.

 What happens when your program compiles, but doesn’t work the way you expect it to (i.e., you found a bug? 🪲)

 Going back to fix your code can be a challenge more difficult than writing the code itself.
 Learning how to navigate these bugs and errors takes skill, patience, and experience.
 In this workshop, we’ll unravel the basic process for debugging your code.
 Remember that debugging is part of all programming languages.

 This workshop assumes that you understand and can write code in the C programming language.
 The examples used in this workshop make use of data structures and algorithms, topics that are usually taught in an introductory computer science course.
 We’ll have a brief explanation of them, but it is intended to be a refresher so you have an idea of what the example code is doing.
 This workshop also assumes you already have a Replit account and are familiar with Replit.

 Replit and the Command Line

 Let’s try using Replit to run some code and get more familiar with the command line.
-In the Replit frame below, open the Shell tab.
+Click the “Launch Replit” button below, and fork the program.
+When the Replit program opens, open the Shell tab.

 First let’s compile our code.
 Within the shell tab, type the following and click ENTER: